 Under the Hood

-The xDrive35i uses a turbocharged six-cylinder that makes 300 horsepower and 300 pounds-feet of torque.
-The xDrive50i has a twin-turbo 4.4-liter V-8 that makes 400 hp and 450 pounds-feet of torque.
-Fitted with the eight-speed automatic transmission, the xDrive50i can hit 60 mph in just 5.3 seconds, BMW estimates.
+The xDrive35i uses a turbocharged six-cylinder that makes 300 hp and 300 pounds-feet of torque (315 hp and 330 pounds-feet with the M Performance Package).
+The xDrive50i has a twin-turbo 4.4-liter V-8 that makes 400 hp and 450 pounds-feet of torque (440 hp and 480 pounds-feet optionally).
+Both engines team with an eight-speed automatic transmission, and the xDrive50i can hit 60 mph in 5.3 seconds, according to BMW.

 The X5 xDrive35d uses a twin-turbo diesel six-cylinder with 265 hp and 425 pounds-feet of torque.
-Sixty mph comes in 6.9 seconds, BMW says; thanks to the higher efficiency of diesel fuel, EPA-estimated gas mileage tops the X5 range at 19/26 mpg city/highway.
+Sixty mph comes in 6.9 seconds, BMW says; thanks to the higher efficiency of diesel fuel, EPA-estimated fuel economy tops the X5 range at 19/26 mpg city/highway.
 The xDrive35d uses a six-speed automatic.
 Mechanical features include:

 - Standard all-wheel drive